 Question: My subcontracting company faces a lawsuit claiming a job was not performed to specifications.
 Unfortunately there are pictures on Facebook showing some of my employees goofing around on the job.
 I don’t think their pranks are relevant but it doesn’t look good.
 Can I prevent stupid social media posts […]

-When Do We Turn Clocks Ahead This Spring 2017?
+When Do We Turn Clocks Back This Fall, 2020?

 Drones: What’s the Law on Small Private Drones?
 Commercial Drones?